merry7cherry/Flow-Matching-trajectory-visualization/README.md

 To visualize VMF trajectories, use `flowviz.pipelines.flow_matching.compute_variational_mean_trajectories`.
 The helper samples latent codes from the standard normal prior (matching inference-time behaviour) and integrates the velocity field with the Euler integrator, producing a tensor of states and their corresponding time stamps that can be plotted with the existing visualization utilities.

+## Variational Modified Mean Flow (VMMF)

+The variational modified mean flow extends VMF by sampling two correlated timesteps `(t, r)` from configurable logit-normal distributions.
+Both the encoder and the latent-conditioned velocity model observe the auxiliary difference `h = t - r`, enabling the forward-mode autodiff objective to incorporate additional temporal structure.
+The training loop in `flowviz.pipelines.flow_matching.train_variational_modified_mean_flow_matching` mirrors the VMF implementation but swaps the detached target for the modified objective `u_tgt = v - (t - r) * \partial_t u`.

+Sampling leverages `flowviz.pipelines.flow_matching.compute_variational_modified_mean_trajectories`, which fixes the auxiliary time to zero during integration (i.e., `r = 0` so `h = t`).
+This matches the inference-time behaviour where only the forward time parameter is available, producing trajectories ready for visualization with the existing plotting utilities.

 ## Adding New Flow Variants